derykmakgill/website/story.md

 Goodbye.
 </pre>

 Marten pressed "send" and closed his laptop.
 The room went pitch black.

+"Only one more thing to do."
+His voice echoed in the empty bridge to the ship's last active on-board AI.

+"I have already armed the nuke and have begun activating Directive 185-A," it replied.
+"Amber VI will self-destruct in 30 minutes."

+*Then that's it,* he thought while sitting in the darkness. *Amber VI, the People's Colony.
+In 30 minutes, it's all done.*

-Not the manifesto I'd always hoped to write, he thought while sitting in the darkness, but it would be effective.
-It would take the message a long time to arrive, and when it finally did, the People's Government of the Earth would memoralise him and his lost crew.
-Then they'd use his name as fuel for the Amber VII project and a new attempt at a colony off Earth where they could try out whatever utopian ecological experiments the scientists thought up.
+"Well," he said to the AI.
+"That was not the the manifesto I'd always hoped to write, but it should be effective."

+It would take the message a long time to arrive, and when it finally did, the People's Government of the Earth would memoralise him and his lost crew. *Heroes of the People.* Then they'd use his name as fuel for the Amber VII project and a new attempt at a colony off Earth where they could try out whatever utopian ecological experiments the scientists thought up.
 Most importantly though, they'd stay away from 7-2521 for a long time.

-"Open the shields, I'd like to see," he spoke to the ship's last active on-board AI as he stood up and walked across the dark room.
+"Open the shields, I'd like to see one last time," he said as he stood up and walked across the dark room.
 Light slowly flooded the bridge of Amber VI as the shields retracted all around him.

 Memories flooded him too.
-He though of the kid who read *Mutiny on the Bounty* and dreamt of marooning himself on a secret island, truly free from the empty people he saw around him.
+He thought of the kid who read *Mutiny on the Bounty* and dreamt of marooning himself on a secret island, truly free in a way he could never be under the People's Government of the Earth.
 He thought of the time, years later, when he'd learned that the mutineers had died miserably on Pitcairn's Island, and the realisation that he didn't care, that their failure would not be his.
 He thought of his time in university, when he finally understood that freedom was not something to be discussed, or voted on, or worked on within the system, and that he would have to fight for it in his own way and at all costs.

 He thought of the years of planning, learning, and building, so that when the time came, it was he and he alone who could make Amber VI possible, and he thought of the dark years where he'd had to do so much to keep his secrets from getting out.